marektichy/trits-core/README.md

 Good Luck
 =======

 Your odds of winning in The Trits game are the theoretical maximum.
 The house edge is zero, while the wins at the individual games can be quite high.
 Even if you loose, just initiate a new game and watch - you have got a 66% chance of tripling your bet.
-That's **33% profit guaranteed** - a money printing machine dream come true :-).
+That's **33% profit guaranteed***  - a money printing machine dream come true :-).

 If you have to gamble, this is your safest home.

+*(when done long enough)